ywaki-econ/ywaki-econ.github.io/_pages/about.md

 What's new
 ======
 * I believe that now I have migrated everything from *[my Google Sites](https://sites.google.com/site/yuichirowaki/)*.
 Please let me know if files are missing or links are broken.
 You may find them on *[my google sites](https://sites.google.com/site/yuichirowaki/)*.
+* [December 2020] "Fiscal forward guidance: A case for selective transparency" (with Ippei Fujiwara) is published in Journal of Monetary Economics.
 * [January 2020] A new paper, ["RINCE preferences: a comment,"](/files/Waki_RINCE_comment.pdf) is uploaded!
 * [December 2019] A revised manuscript of ["Private News and Monetary Policy,"](/files/Fujiwara_Waki_PNMP.pdf) with Ippei Fujiwara, is uploaded.
 [Online Appendix](/files/Fujiwara_Waki_PNMP_Appendix.pdf).